All Episodes

 That's interesting.

-That's the same uh group of people that cut off from funding several years ago because of that.
+That's the same group of people that cut off from funding several years ago because of that.

-The conservatives versus big government that their market share might get bigger because the distribution now will include the Republicans.
+So I guess we're on our own, the conservatives versus big government types, their market share might get bigger because the distribution now will include the Republicans.

-Well the fight is even bigger than the other.
+So the fight is even bigger.

-Hey Rush, can I sidebar for a second?
+Can I sidebar for a second?

 There's a truck in front of me that has a Reagan Bush bumper sticker on it.